gashcrumb/dynamic-plugins-getting-started-theme/README.md

-# An example project for building a dynamic plugin containing a theme that can be deployed to Red Hat Developer Hub
+# An example theme for Red Hat Developer Hub

 ## Overview